duinIren/NotesApp/README.md

-# C_Calculator
+# NotesApp
-Making of a calculator app using C# and .Net Framework
+Making of a note app using only C